 Whether you want to see how coffee is produced, enjoy a relaxing boat tour, or ride horses in the mountains.

-Just be prepared for the altitude if you’re traveling from Oaxaca to San Cristobal as it may be a shock to the system.
+Be prepared for the altitude if you’re traveling from Oaxaca to San Cristobal as it may be a shock to the system.
 It definitely was for me.